Two-Torsion Subgroups of some Modular Jacobians: Preliminaries

-Suppose further that $X$ is non-hyperelliptic and given by a canonically embedded model in $\mathbb{P}^{g-1}$.
-The following result, stated in \citep{caporaso}, is a clear consequence of results of \citep[Chapter 5]{dog}. \begin{thm} The 2-torsion subgroup of $J$ is generated by differences of odd theta characteristics. \end{thm}
+The following result, stated in \cite{caporaso}, is a clear consequence of results of \cite[Chapter 5]{dog} and it is also proved in \cite[Cor 5.3]{BPS} for genus $g \geq 2$. \begin{thm} The $2$-torsion subgroup of $J$ is generated by differences of odd theta characteristics. \end{thm}